 The biggest barrier to getting started is passing the exam.
 If you’re driven enough, you can expect to pass the exam relatively quickly and get started applying for jobs.

-Being able to work from home as a search engine evaluator has its pros and cons and are worth considering before spending time meeting the above-mentioned requirements.
+Being able to work from home in search engine evaluation has its pros and cons and is worth considering before spending time meeting the above-mentioned requirements.
 Here are some pros and cons to think about:

 - Work anywhere you have internet: Anywhere you have access to the internet can turn into your new office.
 Work from vacation, the cabin, your bedroom or virtually anywhere.